 Trademark rights generally arise out of the exclusive use of that sign in relation to certain products or services, assuming there are no other trademark objections.
 Trademarks are different than Copyrights as they are all about product/service identification, and potentially never expire if they are kept in use.

 Registered Trademark lasts 10 years from the registration or as long as you use and defend it.
-Trademark rights are theoretically indefinite, but will terminate if the mark is sufficiently diluted by someone else’s uses of it.
-This is why companies are usually fast to act on sending out C&D letters, they must act or loose the right to use their Trademark.
-In short, anything you Trademark you must defend vigorously or loose it.
+Trademark rights are theoretically indefinite but will terminate if the mark is sufficiently diluted by someone else’s uses of it.
+This is why companies are usually fast to act on sending out C&D letters, they must act or lose the right to use their Trademark.

 You can search for US registered marks here: http://tess2.uspto.gov